sanity-io/nextjs-blog-cms-sanity-v3/README.md

-# Sanity.io and Next.js
+# A Next.js Blog with a Native Authoring Experience

 This starter is a statically generated blog that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
-It comes with a built-in Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.
+It comes with a native Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.

 The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
 You can use this starter to kick-start a blog or learn these technologies.